cadamsdotcom/ai-for-lawyers-resources/README.md

 Book a free strategy call: https://cal.com/cadamsdotcom/free-strategy-call

-Everything you need to get started can be found below.
+Everything you need to get started is below.

 ---